MVukanichh/MVsCS2Config/.github/README.md

 To use the files provided, a zipped file containing the whole repository, alongside files that will be used, must be downloaded.
 To do so, follow these steps:

-1. Press green "Code" button found at the top of this repository
+1. Press green `Code` button found at the top of this repository
-2. Press "Download ZIP"
+2. Press `Download ZIP`
-3. Press "Save File" and choose in which Location ZIP File should be saved to
+3. Press `Save File` and choose in which Location ZIP File should be saved to

 #### Launch Options

 To apply Launch Options, the next steps must be followed:

-1. Right-click on "Counter-Strike 2" in the Steam Library
+1. Right-click on `Counter-Strike 2` in the Steam Library
-2. Press "Properties" and a new window will pop up
+2. Press `Properties` and a new window will pop up
-3. In the very first tab in the new window, "Set Launch Options" should be clicked on
+3. In the very first tab in the new window, `Set Launch Options` should be clicked on
 4. Open ZIP File
-5. Open the Folder named "content"
+5. Open the Folder named `content`
-4. Copy everything from the "Launch Options" text file and click the "Set Launch Options" button
+4. Copy everything from the `Launch Options` text file and click the `Set Launch Options` button
 5. Paste everything and press OK

 #### Configs ~~and Close-Captions file~~